easyting/ding2/modules/ding_nodelist/README.md

 Ding nodelist
 ===========

-Nodelist module for Alpha project.
-Allows to build customizeable lists of content using different widgets.
+Nodelist module allows to build customizable lists of content using different widgets.

 Information for developers: